mrclarksmith/Dogtor-AI/README.md

 ### 1. Dog Bark idenfication
 The processing of audio and detection happens inside check_woof.py file.
 Audio is captured and concatonated with .12 seconds of audio from previous recorded audio sample.
 This is done so audio bark is not split by the capture segment.
-Audio then is preproccessed then Image as classfied as dog or not dog score of 0 to 1  using BiT-M R101x1 model (https://tfhub.dev/google/bit/m-r101x1/ilsvrc2012_classification/1) with custom last layer of single output
+Audio then is preproccessed then Image as classfied as dog or not dog score of 0 to 1  using BiT-M R101x1 model (https://tfhub.dev/google/bit/m-r101x1/ilsvrc2012_classification/1) with custom last layer of single output.

+The Diagram shows the program flow:

 ![Untitled Diagram drawio](https://user-images.githubusercontent.com/85537933/181687285-7e8fcf16-184e-4234-b384-18006418ef5a.png)